Is cryptocurrency a “bubble” or new money that will disrupt our financial system?

 How to buy cryptocurrencies

-- Exchange: looking for a better exchange rate?
+looking for a better exchange rate?
 Try to buy cryptocurrency on an exchange.
 For it, register on the exchange site, deposit some amount in your account, using a banking card, a terminal or an e-wallet, choose the cryptocurrency you buy and the amount desired and send the order (purchase claim).
 If everything is ok, the specified amount in crypto will soon appear in your exchange account.

-It is not recommended to store your cryptocurrency on an exchange account permanently.
+We don’t recommend to store your cryptocurrency on an exchange account permanently.
 Exchanges may have different levels of security, but in general, they ensure less protection than cryptocurrency wallets.
 Therefore, you’d better withdraw the bulk of your crypto from the exchange right after buying it.

-- Keep your private key secret: never share your private key with anyone — neither online nor in real life.
+never share your private key with anyone — neither online nor in real life.
 If you want to be the only owner of your digital money, keep it hidden.
 There are many tips to secure your private keys, and you’d better follow them.

-- Diversify your funds between cold and hot storages: keep your cryptocurrency eggs in multiple digital baskets: your hardware wallet, your trading account on a secure exchange and your hot wallet (installed on your mobile, or computer, or both).
+keep your cryptocurrency eggs in multiple digital baskets: your hardware wallet, your trading account on a secure exchange and your hot wallet (installed on your mobile, or computer, or both).